hallgaeuer/azerothcore-wotlk/README.md

 * Ice bolt does not target lowest threat target (which should usually be the healer)

 #### Patchwerk
-* Hateful Strike damage significantly reduced.
+* Hateful Strike always strikes the closest target that is not the tank (not only melee range).
+Damage significantly reduced.
+Ignores Armor.
+Does not cause spell pushback.

 #### Gluth
 * Disabled Mortal Wound